One of the first options that many people consider when faced with a debt problem is debt consolidation. Debt consolidation normally means:

 A Sands & Associates representative can provide you with more information about any of these debt management options in a one-on-one, no obligation consultation.
 Our professional staff are here to help guide you through debt solutions based on your individual situation and needs.

 Ready to talk?
-We have 16 locations across British Columbia.
+We have 17 office locations across British Columbia.

-Book a Free Consultation in an Office Near You
+Book Your Confidential Free Debt Consultation in an Office Near You